bsoeker/risc-v/README.md

 │   ├── rom.vhd          # VHDL ROM module to be initialized
 │   └── <...other VHDL components...>
 │
-├── build.sh             # build script for the baremetal C toolchain │
+├── build.sh             # Build script for the baremetal C toolchain │
 ├── Basys-3-Master.xdc   # Constraints file for Basys3 Board
-│
 │
 └── README.md
 ```